 Malawians, sad to say, remain steadfast in their resistance to homosexuality.
 The perception that same-sex practices are deviant and alien to the social and cultural fabric of Africa (Muula 2007) is still deeply ingrained in the minds of most Malawians, which makes the fight for lesbian, gay, bisexual and transgender (LGBT) rights much harder.
-Some authors have argued that much of the homophobia that we are witnessing in Africa today is not 'home-grown' (Mutua 2009).
+Some authors have argued that much of the homophobia being witnessed in Africa today is not 'home-grown' (Mutua 2009).
 I share the same view.
-In the case of Malawi, much of the revulsion of homosexuality can be traced to our colonial past.
+In the case of Malawi, much of the revulsion to homosexuality can be traced to its colonial past.

-I begin this chapter by giving a historical background so as to place homophobia in context.
-I then present an overview of the recent developments in Malawi in relation to LGBT issues, and the various ways in which these issues are resurfacing and being debated in the country.
-The chapter concludes with a call for recognition and widespread acceptance of LGBT rights as human rights.
+This chapter begins with the historical background so as to place homophobia in context.
+It then presents an overview of recent developments in Malawi in relation to LGBT issues, and the various ways in which these issues are resurfacing and being debated in the country.
+It concludes with a call for recognition and widespread acceptance of LGBT rights as human rights.